-4. Security Considerations
+5. Security Considerations

-NACK-based reliable multicast protocols are expected to be subject to the same sort of security vulnerabilities as other IP and IP multicast protocols.
-However, unlike point-to-point (unicast) transport protocols, it is possible that one badly behaving participant can impact the transport service experience of others in the group.
+NACK-based reliable multicast protocols are expected to be subject to the same security vulnerabilities as other IP and IP Multicast protocols.
+However, unlike point-to-point (unicast) transport protocols, it is possible that one badly-behaving participant can impact the transport service experience of others in the group.
 For example, a malicious receiver node could intentionally transmit NACK messages to cause the sender(s) to unnecessarily transmit repairs instead of making forward progress with reliable transfer.
 Also, group-wise messaging to support congestion control or other aspects of protocol operation may be subject to similar vulnerabilities.
-Thus, it is highly RECOMMENDED that security such as authentication and encryption be applied for NACK-based reliable multicast deployments.
-Protocol instantiations using this building block SHOULD identify approaches to security that can be used to address these and other security considerations.
+Thus, it is highly RECOMMENDED that security techniques such as authentication and data integrity checks be applied for NACK-based reliable multicast deployments.
+Protocol instantiations using this building block MUST identify approaches to security that can be used to address these and other security considerations.

 NACK-based reliable multicast is compatible with IP security (IPsec) authentication mechanisms [RFC4301] that are RECOMMENDED for protection against session intrusion and denial of service attacks.
 A particular threat for NACK-based protocols is that of NACK replay attacks that could prevent a multicast sender from making forward progress in transmission.
 Any standard IPsec mechanisms that can provide protection against such replay attacks are RECOMMENDED for use.
-Additionally, NACK-based reliable multicast protocol instantiations SHOULD consider providing support for their own NACK replay attack protection when network layer mechanisms are not available.
+The IETF Multicast Security (MSEC) Working Group has developed a set of recommendations in its Multicast Extensions to the Internet Protocol Security Architecture [I-D.ietf-msec-ipsec-extensions] that can be applied to appropriately extend IPsec mechanisms to multicast operation.
+An appendix of this document specifically addresses the Nack-Oriented Reliable Multicast protocol service model.
+As complete support for IPsec multicast operation may potentially follow reliable multicast deployment, NACK-based reliable multicast protocol instantiations SHOULD consider providing support for their own NACK replay attack protection when network layer mechanisms are not available.
 This MAY be necessary when IPsec implementations are used that do not provide multicast replay attack protection when multiple sources are present.

 For NACK-based multicast deployments with large receiver groups using IPsec, approaches might be developed that use shared, common keys for receiver-originated protocol messages to maintain a practical number of IPsec Security Associations (SAs).
-However, such group-based authentication may not be sufficient unless one really can trust the receiver population.
-Additionally, this can make identification of badly-behaving (but authenticated) receiver nodes problematic as such nodes could potentially masquerade as other receivers in the group.
+However, such group-based authentication may not be sufficient unless the receiver population can be completely trusted.
+Additionally, this can make identification of badly-behaving (although authenticated) receiver nodes problematic as such nodes could potentially masquerade as other receivers in the group.
 In deployments such as this, one SHOULD consider use of Specific-Source Multicast (SSM) instead of Any-Source Multicast (ASM) models of multicast operation.
 SSM can simplify security challenges with senders providing a centralized management point for secure group operation.
-Related to this, implementations MAY also support policies to limit the impact of extremely or exceptionally poor-performing (due to bad behavior or otherwise) receivers upon overall group operation if this acceptable for the relevant application.
+When individual host authentication is required, then it is possible receivers could use a digital signature on the IPsec Encapsulating Security Protocol (ESP) payload as described in [RFC4359].
+Either an identity-based signature system or a group-specific public key infrastructure could avoid per-receiver state at the sender(s).
+Additionally, implementations MAY also support policies to limit the impact of extremely or exceptionally poor-performing (due to bad behavior or otherwise) receivers upon overall group operation if this is acceptable for the relevant application.